Approximation in K-theory for Waldhausen Quasicategories: Waldhausen Quasicategories

 \section{Waldhausen Quasicategories}

-We next recall some background on Waldhausen quasicategories from the paper of Fiore--L\"uck \cite{FioreLueck}, discuss consequences of the definition, and introduce a variant of Waldhausen's $\calf_n\calc$.
-Recall that a subquasicategory $X$ of a quasicategory $Y$ is {\it 1-full} if any simplex of $Y$ is in $X$ if and only if all of its edges are in $X$.
+We first recall some background on Waldhausen quasicategories from the paper of Fiore--Pieper \cite{FiorePieper}, discuss consequences of the definition, and introduce a variant $\overline{\calf_n^\infty}\calc$ of Waldhausen's $\calf_n\calc$.
+Recall that a subquasicategory $A$ of a quasicategory $X$ is {\it 1-full} if any simplex of $A$ is in $X$ if and only if all of its edges are in $X$.